Generic Name: benztropine (BENZ-troe-peen)

 Treatment of Parkinson disease with other medicines.
 It is also used to control tremors and stiffness of the muscles due to certain antipsychotic medicines (eg, phenothiazines).

-Benztropine tablets is an anticholinergic.
+Benztropine tablets are an anticholinergic.
 It works by decreasing the effects of acetylcholine, a chemical in the brain, resulting in decreased tremors or muscle stiffness.

 Do NOT use benztropine tablets if: